 You were cited for a speeding violation in which the speed alleged is more than 25 miles over a speed limit.

 You have outstanding Failure to Appear or Failure to Pay charges.

-If you are eligible and decide not to attend traffic school your automobile insurance may be adversely affected.
+NOTICE: If you are eligible and decide not to attend traffic school your automobile insurance may be adversely affected.
 A traffic school conviction in any 18 month period will be held confidential.
 It will not show on your driving record if you complete a traffic violator school program.
 (California Vehicle Code Section 42007)

-Commercial Drivers: (Vehicle Section 42005) You are eligible for traffic school if you have a commercial license and were NOT driving a commercial vehicle when you were cited.
+Commercial Drivers: You are eligible for traffic school if you have a commercial license and were NOT driving a commercial vehicle when you were cited.
 After successful completion of traffic violator school, no points will be added to your DMV record.
 However, the infraction will NOT be reported as a confidential conviction (California Vehicle Code Section 42005).
 To guarantee your driver record is adjusted correctly following your completion of a traffic violator school program, please contact the CA DMV Driver Safety Unit at (916) 657-6452.